intunist/english-labeling-guide/phone.md

  - [axr] is ommitted as it's handled contextually by [er]
  - [ix] is ommitted as it's handled contextuall by [ih] (refer to [#Q&A](#Q&A))
+ - AuE is fully supported, however note there may be some confusion with multiple symbols covering the same phoneme.
+This is because many sounds in AuE are realized as "long/short" versions of the same exact phoneme.
+Such as /a/ for strut and /aː/ for palm.
+You could potentially merge down these sounds, however at the moment it is suggested to not do this.
+This is both a "just in case" due to dialect variation and to allow AuE datasets to be compatible with BrE dictionaries and G2P while retaining correct pronunciations.

 # BrE Phoneme set - Northern Variant
 The Northern variant has several adjustments made to accomodate the unique challenges of Northern BrE dialects.